KocBilge/laravel_trigger/README.md

 In this example, using the created method in the User model, we trigger the UserRegistered event when a user is registered.
 We then add an event listener (UserRegisteredListener) that listens for the UserRegistered event.
-The event listener handles sending notifications when a user is registered.
+The event listener handles sending notifications when a user is registered and i created a trigger called after_user_insert.
+It will run every time a user insert (INSERT) occurs and add the relevant information to the user_notifications table.
+This trigger runs when we add a new user and adds the corresponding notification record to the user_notifications table.

+🚀 Here I wanted to show separately how to trigger with either model or migraiton.